top of page

 5 min read

 When I first heard about Truemed, I had the same reaction most people have.
 It sounds too good to be true.
 Use your HSA to pay for supplements?
 A smartwatch?
 Fitness equipment?
 A scale?
-Sunscreen?
+And so much more.
 I'd been contributing to my HSA for years, believing it was strictly for copays, prescriptions, and medical procedures.
 The idea that it could cover the wellness products I was already buying felt like someone was bending the rules.
-So before I did anything, I spent a lot of time fi
+So before I did anything, I spent a lot of

 Saving Wiser